 Pretty interesting stuff, wouldn’t you agree?
 Now you know the basics of why cake and bread are different.
 If you want to learn more about this topic, here are a few commonly asked questions to which you will want to know the answer.

-Is cake basically bread?
+Is cake considered bread?

 Cake is definitely not bread.
 Cake requires many ingredients not typically found in bread, including eggs, milk, butter, and cups of sugar.
 Cakes are typically made with baking powder and soda, while bread is made with yeast.